What does the Nursery Curriculum look like at Rosemary Lane Nursery School?

 Phonics is a method of teaching reading by correlating sounds with symbols.
 In Rosemary Lane Nursery School we teach our children about phonological awareness.
 This is developing the knowledge that sounds are the building blocks of words.
 Phonological awareness and good oral language skills are key to learning how to read.

-Here is a short video to support you with correct letter formation.
+In nursery we focus upon the enjoyment of mark making as we recognise the development of mark making is a complex process.
 Your child may not yet be ready to form letters or you may like to just focus upon the letters in their first name.
-In nursery we focus upon the enjoyment of mark making as we recognise the development of mark making is a complex process.
 For more information to support you in understanding about the sequence children may follow when developing mark making follow this link.

 Special Educational Needs and Disabilities (SEND)